clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 .. note::

-	With `Method 3`, you cannot remotely log into your |CL| host through VNC if you're logged in locally and vice-versa.
+	With `Method 3`, you cannot remotely log into your |CL| host through VNC if you are logged in locally and vice versa.

 Terminate a VNC connection to your Clear Linux host
 ***************************************************

-*	For `Method 1` and `Method 2`, once started, a VNC session will remain active on your |CL| host even if you close your VNC viewer app.
+*	For `Method 1` and `Method 2`, once started, a VNC session remains active on your |CL| host even if you close your VNC viewer app.
 If you want to truly terminate an active VNC session, follow these steps: